-To: House Committee on Judiciary

-From: Office of Revisor of Statutes
+To: Senate Committee on JudiciaryFrom: Office of Revisor of StatutesDate: February 13, 2024Subject: Bill Brief for SB 458

-Date: February 13, 2024

-Subject: Bill Brief on HB 2606

-HB 2606 specifies that certain drug offenses do not give rise to forfeiture under the Kansas standard asset seizure and forfeiture act, requires courts to make a finding that forfeiture is not excessive, restricts actions prior to commencement of forfeiture proceedings, requires probable cause affidavit filing and review to commence proceedings, increases the burden of proof required to forfeit property to clear and convincing evidence and authorizes courts to order payment of attorney fees and costs for certain claimants.
+Senate Bill 458 specifies that certain drug offenses do not give rise to forfeiture under the Kansas standard asset seizure and forfeiture act, requires courts to make a finding that forfeiture is not excessive, restricts actions prior to commencement of forfeiture proceedings, requires probable cause affidavit filing and review to commence proceedings, increases the burden of proof required to forfeit property to clear and convincing evidence, provides persons involved in forfeiture proceedings the ability to request a jury trial, authorizes courts to order payment of attorney fees and costs for certain claimants, and requires the Kansas bureau of investigation to submit forfeiture fund financial reports to the legislature.

 The 2023 Special Committee on Civil Asset Forfeiture recommended the following reform measures be considered by the 2024 Legislature, and each of these measures is contained in the bill: (1) Deleting offenses involving controlled substances that apply primarily to a "user" from the list of offenses giving rise to forfeiture; (2) Requiring seizing agencies to return property if certain timelines are not met to engage an attorney or otherwise move the case forward; (3) Prohibiting pre-forfeiture waivers of rights in property; (4) Allowing a proportionality hearing to be requested at any time; (5) Requiring a judge to determine whether there is probable cause supporting forfeiture as a preliminary matter; (6) Requiring an automatic stay of discovery in the forfeiture proceeding during a criminal proceeding alleging the same conduct; (7) Establishing that a seizing agency can be ordered to pay a prevailing claimant's attorneys' fees; and (8) Requiring the State to prove property is subject to forfeiture by a "clear and convincing" standard.
+In addition, the Committee recommended the following items be further studied by a standing committee of the 2024 Legislature: (1) Transfers and federal adoptions; (2) The right to a jury trial in forfeiture proceedings; (3) The right to counsel in forfeiture proceedings; and (4) Where forfeiture proceeds should be directed.
+The bill contains provisions related to federal adoptions and jury trials.